Wilbour Papyrus

 The Wilbour Papyrus, named after the New York journalist who acquired it, Charles Edwin Wilbour, is the largest known non-funerary papyrus from Ancient Egypt.
 It is an administrative document which contains a survey of cultivatable lands in the late Ramesside Period of the New Kingdom of Egypt.
 The papyrus is 10 meters long and divided into two sections, text A and text B. Text A contains an extensive account of lands both privately and collectively owned.
-Text B is much shorter and contains and account of exclusively royal lands.
+Text B is much shorter and contains an account of exclusively royal lands.
 The Wilbour Papyrus is a rare case of a well preserved look into the economic administration of Ancient Egypt.
 Egyptologists have been able to use it to produce a more complete analysis of the function of the Ancient Egyptian state.

 History of the Papyrus

 The Papyrus was created in 1140s BCE, the 4th year of the reign of Ramesses V. It may not be the original copy of the survey, instead it may have been created as an archival copy.
-Between it's creation and discovery, most of the first section of the papyrus was lost due to decomposition.
+Between its creation and discovery, most of the first section of the papyrus was lost due to decomposition.
 Charles Edwin Wilbour purchased seventeen papyri from a farmer when he visited the island of Elephantine near Aswan in 1893.
 Among these was the Wilbour Papyrus.
 When he died in a hotel in Paris in 1896, his belongings, which included the Wilbour, Brooklyn and Elephantine papyri, were put in storage by the hotel.
 When Wilbour's property was returned to his family, nearly half a century later, his widow donated the papyri to the Brooklyn Museum.
 The Wilbour Papyrus translated by for the Brooklyn Museum by Alan Gardiner in 1941.
-After it's translation there has been extensive writing done about the document by Egyptologists.
-As of 2023 it remains in storage at the museum, not on display.
+After its translation, there has been extensive writing done about the document by Egyptologists.
+As of 2023, it remains in storage at the museum, not on display.